Ruby on Rails extension for Flash Builder 4

 In this sample we will expose SimpleCustomerService.Java as Remoting destination.
 SimpleCustomerService communicates with database and returns SimpleCustomer objects.

-To know how to expose Java classes as Remoting destination visit this URL http://sujitreddyg.wordpress.com/2008/01/14/invoking-java-methods-from-adobe-flex/
+To know how to expose Java classes as Remoting destination visit this URL https://sujitreddyg.wordpress.com/2008/01/14/invoking-java-methods-from-adobe-flex/

 Setting up BlazeDS RDSDispatchServlet